itteco/iframely/docs/API.md

  - `uri` - (required) URI of the page to be processed.
  - `refresh` - (optional) You can request the cache data to be ingored by sending `true`.
 Will unconditionally re-fetch the original source page.
  - `group` - (optional) You can add the extra parameter "group=true" to use different output in JSON - the records groupped by link rel.
 See below.
- - `whitelist=true` will add the domain record from the latest file on the server.
+ - optional `whitelist=true` will add the domain record from the latest file on the server.
 See [file format](http://iframely.com/qa/format).

 Returns JSON of the following structure (see [example](http://iframely.com/iframely?uri=http%3A%2F%2Fvimeo.com%2F67452063)):